tweksteen/burst/doc/http.rst

     Decoded content, as displayed by your browser.

+  .. attribute:: length

+    Length of the response content.

+  .. attribute:: content_type

+    Content type of the response, according to the headers.

   .. attribute:: cookies

     A python cookie, see http://docs.python.org/library/cookie.html.
 This
     attribute is read-only, based on the :attr:`headers`

+  .. method:: has_header(name, value=None)

+    Test if the response contained a specific headers (case insensitive).
+    If value is supplied, it is matched (case insensitive) against the first header with the matching name.

+  .. method:: get_header(name)

+    Return the headers of the response matching name (case insensitive).
+Note that this method always returns a list.

   .. method:: raw()